IS A TRIP IN DECEMBER TO ICELAND A GOOD IDEA?

 Thermals: My favorite winter clothes are thermals.
 A quality set of thermals is your key to enjoying the winter weather in Iceland.
 You have to wear them on a cold day to believe what a wonderful invention it is!

 Crampers: I bought my crampers in Iceland.
-I really thought I could make it without crampers but I was wrong.
-If you want to be able to walk and see places from different angles, then you will need crampers.
-They were a lifesaver and while I fell many times on my first day, I didn’t fall after I got them (and only got to see other people falling) because they help walking on ice.
+I really thought I could make it without crampers, but I was wrong.
+If you want to walk and see places from different angles, you will need crampers.
+They were a lifesaver, and while I fell many times on my first day, I didn’t fall after I got them (and only got to see other people falling) because they help walking on ice.

 Check out my post on “what to wear in Iceland in winter” for more tips.